weidonglian/go-playground/README.md

 # go-playground

-This is my generic `golang` learning note.
+This is my `golang` learning note.

 There is also another learning note about the back-end stack: `microservce`, `messaging queu`, `http`, `REST` and `GraphQL` API, `authentication`, `deployment`.